tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

       the third party CA and the attester prior to certificate issuance, after which the CA adds an extension indicating that the certificate key has fulfilled some verification policy.
-    - Explicit signalling via existing methods, e.g. using a policy OID in the end-entity certificate.
+    - Explicit signaling via existing methods, e.g. using a policy OID in the end-entity certificate.
-    - Implicit signalling, e.g. via the issuer name.
+    - Implicit signaling, e.g. via the issuer name.
 3. X.509 certificates alongside a PAT: This use case assumes that a keypair with a corresponding certificate already exists and that the owner wishes to continue using it.
 As a consequence, there is no